marmelab/ng-admin/README.md

 See the [Getting Started](doc/Getting-started.md) dedicated chapter for a step-by-step tutorial aimed at beginners.

-## Usage Example
+## Usage Examples

-You can find a detailed configuration in the [blog demo configuration](examples/blog/config.js), where the entities are posts, comments, and tags.
+* You can find a simple configuration in the [blog admin demo](http://ng-admin.marmelab.com/#/dashboard) ([source](examples/blog/config.js)), where the entities are posts, comments, and tags.
 The remote REST API uses fake data, and is reset every hour.
+* The [Posters Galore demo](http://marmelab.com/ng-admin-demo/) ([source](https://github.com/marmelab/ng-admin-demo)) is a more complete example of an e-commerce administration, with custom authentication, pages, directives and modules, all well organized via WebPack.
+The remote REST API is simulated in the browser, using [FakeRest](https://github.com/marmelab/FakeRest).

 ## Configuration Reference